 Sao Khemawadee Mangrai

-Sao Khemawadee means ‘worry-free’ but Sao Khemawadee Mangrai has led a life far from being without any cares.
-She was born in Hsipaw, in the northern Shan states of Burma, now known as Myanmar, and spent her youth there and in Rangoon.
+Sao Khemawadee SADLY RECENTLY DECEASED.
+Sao Khemawadee Mangrai led a life far from being without any cares.
+She was born in Hsipaw, in the northern Shan state of Burma, now known as Myanmar, and spent her youth there and in Rangoon.
 She married and raised four children, her father-in-law was killed with General Aung San during a Cabinet meeting, and her husband was later imprisoned.

 She and her family left her homeland to live in Fiji, before emigrating to Australia in 1991.
-A devout Buddhist, Sao Khemawadee carries out traditional religious practices and regularly attends the Yennora monastery in Sydney.
+A devout Buddhist, Sao Khemawadee carried out traditional religious practices and regularly attended the Yennora monastery in Sydney.